L (Death Note): Creation and conception

 Tsugumi Ohba, the writer of the series, created L as a young adult, since he believed the story would not hold much interest if L were significantly older than his opponent, Light.
-For L's name, he wanted to use a single letter with a lot of significance; he considered "I" and "J", but eventually he chose "L" after careful consideration.
-Ohba left most of L's character design to Takeshi Obata, artist of the series.
-Obata asked Ohba if L could be "unattractive".
+For L's name, he wanted to use a single letter with a lot of significance; he considered "I" and "J", but eventually chose "L" after careful consideration.
+Ohba left most of L's character design to manga artist Takeshi Obata.
+Obata asked Ohba if L should be "unattractive".
 Afterwards Ohba included ideas in his thumbnails, including L's manner of sitting, "he's part English", and "he's listless".
 Ohba added details regarding L's mannerisms and his interests in sweets.
 Ohba credits Obata for the character designs.
 Obata commented that L's thumbnails by Ohba had no bags under his eyes, and that he had a "plain face with no expression" which was very useful.
 Obata drew L as an "attractive young man" until chapter 11, when the character appeared in person.
 After chapter 11, Obata and Ohba agreed to contrast his appearance with Light's.

 During the development of the early manga chapters, Obata feared L would appear "so suspicious that Light would know instantly it was L if they ever met".
 When Obata's editor told him that he wanted L to have a face "looking cool based on the angle", Obata added black bags under L's eyes.
 Obata cited Devilmans Akira Fudou when stating that he believed that black bags were appealing.
 In addition, Obata thought of a "dead eyes" concept, which involved L having "all-black eyes" and "mostly no eyebrows".
 Obata believes that black eyes usually makes a character goofier, but the bags "sharpen the character's gaze".
 Obata believes that the design evokes "a feeling of mystery" and that the reader cannot determine L's true thoughts.
 Obata also said that the bags under L's eyes were useful for inspiring speculation about his lifestyle and background.
 The outfit Obata designed for L was a "simple" white, long-sleeved shirt and jeans, to convey that L does not put thought into choosing his clothing.
 In Death Note 13: How to Read, Ohba presented an initial rough draft of L and said that, with a "cool expression" and without the bags under his eyes, L looked like a different person.